qmk/qmk_firmware/docs/feature_oled_driver.md

 ## Usage

-To enable the OLED feature, there are two steps.
+To enable the OLED feature, there are typically two steps.
 First, when compiling your keyboard, you'll need to add the following to your `rules.mk`:

 ```make
 OLED_ENABLE = yes